folkertdev/reversible-debugger/report.md

 over channels are already part of the pool stepping, but we can also define something custom.
 During debugging it is useful to step through a program quickly, so there is a function `run` that makes 10 forward steps.

-Of particular interest for future work is "send/receive normal form": A thread in this for is either exhausted (no instructions left), or its next instruction is a send or a receive.
+Of particular interest for future work is "send/receive normal form": A thread in this form is either exhausted (no instructions left), or its next instruction is a send or a receive.

 These functions are part of a command line interface where one can load a program, and step through it in both the forward and backward direction.